-Bengal cats do get along with kids and babies.
-It’s generally safe for children and kids to play with Bengal cats, as they’re safe to have around children.
-However, there are also clear boundaries that must be respected to ensure the safety of your child around a Bengal cat.
+Bengal cats do get along with children, toddlers and and babies.
+It’s generally safe for children to play with Bengal cats, as their temperament makes it safe to have around children.
+However, there are clear boundaries that must be respected to ensure the safety of your child around a Bengal cat.

 Read on to learn more about whether your Bengal cat will get along with your newborn, toddler or child.
 Through my own experiences of introducing a newborn baby into a house with a 2-year-old Bengal cat.
 I’ll use my experiences and research to explain what to be careful of as a parent and how to ensure that your child is safe with a Bengal cat.

 Many people are uncertain whether Bengal cats are good with kids because of the common association with the wild Bengal tiger.
 However, a Bengal cat is a domesticated cat breed which came about as a result of mixing the Asian leopard with an Egyptian Mau.

 Although Bengal cats have come about from a mix of a domestic cat and a wild cat, it doesn’t mean that they are wild cats themselves.
 Bengals are in fact a domestic breed because they are usually at least the fourth generation (or much much further) down the line from mixing an Asian leopard with an Egyptian Mau.

 Are earlier generation Bengal cats good with kids?

 The first, second and third generation cats that come about after breeding the Asian leopard and Egyptian Mau are not Bengal cats.
 They’re what are known as a “Foundation Cats”, which have yet to develop the desired traits and qualities that people seek from a domestic cat.